antmarakis/Machine-Learning/README.md

 # Machine-Learning

-A list of Machine Learning algorithms.
+A (WIP) list of Machine Learning algorithms in Python.
 Currently includes the following algorithms:

 1. k-Nearest Neighbors